everx-labs/ton-nfc-client/README.md

 The list of operations protected by HMAC SHA256:

-- verifyPin, signForDefaultHdPath, sign (see below sections)
+- verifyPin, signForDefaultHdPath, sign, verifyPinAndSign, verifyPinAndSignForDefaultHdPath (see below sections);
-- all functions related to card keychain
+- all functions related to card keychain.

 ## Request ED25519 signature